-Our level of indebtedness could adversely affect our ability to raise additional capital to fund our operations, limit our ability to react to changes in the economy, or our industry and prevent us from meeting our obligations.
+Our level of indebtedness could adversely affect our ability to raise additional capital to fund our operations, limit our ability to react to changes in the economy or our industry, and prevent us from meeting our obligations.

-We have total indebtedness of \$207.2 million as of December 31, 2010.
-The following chart shows our level of indebtedness and certain other information as of December 31, 2010 (dollars in millions):
+We have total indebtedness of \$207.2 million as of December 31, 2011.
+The following chart shows our level of indebtedness and certain other information as of December 31, 2011 (dollars in thousands):

-As of ber 31, 2010

-Senior subordinated notes \$ 202.0
+Senior subordinated notes \$ 202,323

-Other 5.2
+Other debt 4,840

-Total debt \$ 207.2
+Total debt \$ 207,163

-Shareholders' equity \$ 440.9
+Shareholders' equity \$ 459,936

-Ratio of earnings to fixed charges (1) 0.5x
+Ratio of earnings to fixed charges 1 1.72x

-(1) For purposes of calculating the ratio of earnings to fixed charges, earnings consist of income before taxes minus net undistributed equity earnings minus capitalized interest plus intangible asset impairment charges plus fixed charges.
+1 For purposes of calculating the ratio of earnings to fixed charges for the year ended December 31, 2011, earnings consist of income before taxes minus capitalized interest plus fixed charges.
 Fixed charges include interest expense (including amortization of debt issuance costs), capitalized interest, and the portion of operating rental expense that management believes is representative of the interest component of rent expense.

-We may not be able to generate sufficient cash flow from profitability and other sources to service all of our indebtedness and we could be forced to take other actions to satisfy our obligations under our indebtedness, which may not be successful.
+We may not be able to generate sufficient cash flow from operating results and other sources to service all of our indebtedness and we could be forced to take other actions to satisfy our obligations under our debt agreements, which may not be successful.